hercules-ci/blog.hercules-ci.com/_posts/2019-05-13-nix-gitignore.md

 }
 ```

+That's all there is to it.

-It composes with `cleanSourceWith` if you like to filter out some other files as well.
+It also composes with `cleanSourceWith` if you like to filter out some other files as well.

 # Comparison